Bachelor of Laws (LLB)

 Many law students also choose to complete a second degree during the course of their study.
 This is facilitated by the provision for cross credits between the LLB and other degrees.
 Common double degree choices are LLB/BCom, LLB/BCJ, LLB/BA and LLB/BSc.
 The minimum timeframe for completion of a double degree is five years of fulltime study.

-If you are undertaking a double degree you need to plan your courses carefully and should talk to the School of Law Student Advisor or Senior Academic Advisor (as well as the Student Advisor in the College offering the other degree) to ensure your choices will meet double degree requirements.
+If you are undertaking a double degree you need to plan your courses carefully and should talk to the Faculty of Law Student Advisor (as well as the Student Advisor in the Faculty offering the other degree) to ensure your choices will meet double degree requirements.

 Structure of the Bachelor of Laws degree